To standardize a procedure for the enzymatic determination of Esterase activity using Ethyl Butyrate as a substrate.

 It is the responsibility of all trained Analytical Services personnel to follow this protocol as written.

-Refer to the Material Safety Data Sheet (MSDS) for hazards and appropriate handling precautions.
+Refer to the Safety Data Sheet (SDS) for hazards and appropriate handling precautions.

 T = 25ºC, pH 8.0